alvoskov/SmokeRand/README.md

  collover8_5d  | 8     | 5    |
  collover5_8d  | 5     | 8    |

+## Gap test

+A classical gap test described in TAOCP (volume 2).
+Sensitive to additive and subtractive lagged Fibonacci and substact-with-borrow generators.
+Easily detects 32-bit PRNGs that exceeded their periods.
+Even ChaCha12 with 32-bit counter may fail some modifications of the gap test.

+The implementation of gap test in SmokeRand is equipped with "guard function" that will prevent infinite cycle in the case of constant output from a broken generator.

 ## Linear complexity test

+This specialized test calculates linear complexity of selected bit of PRNG output.
+Uses Berlekamp-Massey algorithm.
+Very sensitive to the generators based on LFSR and GFSR such as Mersenne twister and xorshift.

  Name            | Bit for 32/64-bit PRNG
 -----------------|------------------------